AJA Turns 25

 2010

-Launches Photo+City, a program that uses photography to help young people explore their communities and urban identity through a civic lens.
+The AjA project launches Photo+City, a program that uses photography to help young people explore their communities and urban identity through a civic lens.
+This expands the organizations reach and helps to implement a curriculum with a focus on journalism, and social justice.

 2011